jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-does-a-devsecops-engineer-do/index.md

 Yet another step is to become certified.
 We'll get to a list of certifications in a moment.
-A prospective DevSecOps engineer should think of training first.
+A prospective DevSecOps engineer should first think of training and acquiring knowledge.
 These are some of the [advised security certification courses](https://www.devopsschool.com/blog/devsecops-engineers-roles-and-responsibilities/):
 DevSecOps Certified Professional ([DSOCP](https://certification-courses.github.io/devops-certifications/certifications/devsecops-certified-professional.html)), Certified Cyber Security Expert ([CCSE](https://www.checkpoint.com/downloads/training/CCSE_Overview_Flyer.pdf)),